kuiper2000/chaos_and_predictability/_sources/week4/week4.md

 E = E^* (1+\mathrm{tanh}(\lambda_1,t))/2
 \end{align*}
 ```
 By observing {eq}`eq28` and {eq}`eq29`, one can find that $E$ is simply a linear function of t when $E$ is small (early stage).
 However, when $E$ is big enough, the $\frac{dE}{dt}$ will approach 0 (and will ultimately be 0).
-This special characteristic of hyperbolic-tangent curve is similar to the overall error growth shown in [FIG11](FIG11).
+This special characteristic of hyperbolic-tangent curve is consistent with the overall error growth shown in [FIG11](FIG11).
 One can probably imagine applying similar approach to a more complicated state-of-art forecast system.
 Indeed, in {cite}`lorenz1982atmospheric`, Lorenz applied similar analysis to the most sophisticated model at that given time and estimated the corresponding solutions as what we showed above.
 More details can be found in the reading assignment.

 ## References
 ```{bibliography} ../references.bib